Annual Cost Of A Dog

 Your Best Bet to Handle Dog Costs

-Make sure you choose Spot Pet Insurance to cover more than just veterinary bills and routine* vaccinations.
+Make sure you choose Spot Pet Insurance to cover more than just veterinary bills and routine vaccinations.
+(Routine care coverage available as an add-on to base coverage for an additional cost with Spot Preventive Care plans).
 You can get coverage for a variety of needs over the course of your dog’s life:

 - Diagnostic tests for covered conditions